syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 control: Presentation
 documentation: UG
 ---
-# Working with Charts
+# Work with Charts

-## Creating a Chart from scratch
+## Create a Chart from scratch

 An instance of **IOfficeChart** can be used to create or modify the charts in PowerPoint presentation.
-The following code example demonstrates creating a simple chart by adding data from scratch.
+The following code example demonstrates how to create a simple chart by adding data from scratch.

 {% highlight c# %}
 [C#]